 Skoda Auto A.S.

-The company is a part of Volkswagen Group since 1991. ŠKODA delivered 104,900 vehicles to customers worldwide in May 2019, and this represents a decline of 6.6% as compared to the previous year (May 2018: 112,400 vehicles). ŠKODA produces over one million vehicles per year and is present in over 100 markets worldwide.
+The company is a part of the Volkswagen Group since 1991. ŠKODA delivered 104,900 vehicles to customers worldwide in May 2019, and this represents a decline of 6.6% as compared to the previous year (May 2018: 112,400 vehicles). ŠKODA produces over one million vehicles per year and is present in over 100 markets worldwide.
 Like Volkswagen, Škoda Auto specializes in selling family-friendly sedans and compact cars.

 - In April 2019, Volkswagen Group announced plans to merge its three Indian passenger vehicle subsidiaries – Volkswagen India, Volkswagen Group Sales, and Skoda Auto India – under one umbrella.
 The merger is intended to improve the efficiency of the existing synergies in the company in terms of the usage of resources.